 With an educated chinchilla babysitter hopefully.

-Now that we know that sometimes having your chinchilla’s in pairs is great and sometimes it is not, I want to begin moving into the basics of having 2 chinchillas living in the same cage.
+Now that we know that having your chinchillas in pairs is sometimes great and sometimes not, let’s moving on to the basics of having 2 chinchillas living in the same cage.

 Can Chinchillas Live Together?

-Yes, two chinchillas can live together and in many circumstances, this is only going to make your chinchilla’s happier.
+Yes, two chinchillas can live together.
+In many circumstances, this is only going to make your chinchillas happier.

-In general, bonding chinchillas, if done correctly, results in long-lasting relationships between two chinchillas.
+In general, bonding chinchillas, if done correctly, results in long-lasting relationships between the two (or three or four).

 Sure, sometimes they are going to have a mood or two where they do not want to interact but in general, chinchillas love to be around other chinchillas.

-My advice is that although 2 chinchilla’s can live together, that you bond them slowly and correctly and do not rush the process.
+My advice is that you bond them slowly and correctly and do not rush the process.

-This will result in a much better relationship and ensures your chinchillas have time to adapt to their new environments and get used to having a new chinchilla around.
+This will result in a much better relationship and ensures your chinchillas have time to adapt to their new environment and get used to having a new friend around.

-Chinchilla Cage Considerations For Having 2 Chinchillas Live Together
+Chinchilla Cage Considerations For Having 2 Animals Live Together

 Owning multiple chinchillas and pairing them means a few things.